Santa Ana Star Casino Hotel: Expansion

 In 1998 they added several slots, and in 2000 they added a thousand more.
 In 2017 they added hotel rooms, a swimming pool, and The Stage at the Star.
 On July 4, 2018, they opened Mesa Grille, The Feast Buffet, Cantina Rio, Lounge 54, Starlight Bar & Grill, and Juniper Steakhouse.

+Facilities

 Gaming

 Santa Ana Star Casino Hotel has 109,000 sqft of gaming space devoted to both slot machines and table games.
 The casino has 1,475 slot machines, and 20 table games including blackjack, roulette, pai gow, 4-card poker, Let It Ride, craps and live poker.

 Santa Ana Star Casino Hotel’s loyalty program is The Star Rewards Players Club.

 Restaurants

 Santa Ana Star Casino Hotel has five restaurants: Mesa Grille, The Feast Buffet, Cantina Rio, Lounge 54, Starlight Bar & Grill, and Juniper Steakhouse opening previously mentioned: July 4, 2018.

 The Stage

 Santa Ana Star Casino hosts live comedy and EDM DJ Events in its in-house Nightclub: The Stage at The Star.